Polirecyliente/SGConocimiento/Math/04_Logic_basics/S02_Propositional_logic.md

 Truth values are also called logical values (valores lógicos).

+## Conditional statements (Proposiciones condicionales)

+Conditional statements are also called if-then statements, they are called in these ways because they put an event named conclusion (conclusión) to happen on the condition that another event named hypothesis (hipótesis) happens.

+In a conditional statement if the hypothesis happens then the conclusion happens.

+The hypothesis is also known as the antecedent (antecedente), and the conclusion is also known as the consequent (consecuente).

 (Partes de una proposición condicional)
 **Parts of a conditional statement**: a conditional statement has three parts, the hypothesis, the conclusion, and the connector between them.
 [Conditional statement code](Programs/S02/Conditional_statement.py)